Welcome to the Fudoushin Bujinkan Dojo

 Pete Reynolds:

-• Teaches a weekly class in central Tokyo (Nanakura Jinja, Nezu)
+• Leads a weekly class in central Tokyo (Nanakura Jinja, Nezu)

-• Since 2001 has conducted seminars annually in the USA and Europe (Sweden, Germany, England, Czech Republic)
+• Since 2001 has conducted seminars internationally in the USA, Sweden, Germany, England, Greece, Czech Republic, New Zealand, Australia, and Israel

 • Originally from West Palm Beach, Florida (USA)